Last Updated on 20 August 2021 by Dan

 Hello everyone!
-Last year I ended up making more use of Sainsbury’s for my weekly grocery shop than I have done in the past, and through the year I’ve been building up those points on my Nectar card.
+Last year I ended up making more use of Sainsburys for my weekly grocery shop than I have done in the past, so throughout the year I’ve been building up those points on my Nectar card.

 I’ve learned a few tips and tricks along the way about how to maximise those points as I go, so I thought I’d share what I’ve learned with you today!

 (Oh, and check out our guide to all of the Supermarket Loyalty Schemes and see where Nectar comes out!)

 What are Nectar points and what is the usual earnings rate?